Wrongful Death Attorneys

 The passing of a loved one takes its toll on everyone involved even when they’ve prepared for the worst.
 But an unexpected or untimely death can be devastating to survivors as they grasp to cope with the tragedy.

 In some cases, a person’s death may be caused by another person or circumstance.
 In those situations, it’s understandable that the surviving family members would want accountability in order to get closure on the matter.
-A financial gain certainly doesn’t heal the grief and pain people feel when they’ve lost someone dear to them, but demanding accountability from the person responsible for the death can provide some justice.
+A financial gain certainly doesn’t heal the grief and pain people feel when they’ve lost someone dear to them, but demanding accountability from the person responsible for the death can provide some justice as well as providing deterrence against others experiencing a similar tragedy.

 The Gainesville attorneys at Warner, Sechrest & Butts, P.A., understand the heartache and sorrow you feel during these times of loss, and we want you know that we’re here to help you reach closure if your loved one has lost his or her life due to willful or negligent acts.